 What will my timetable look like?

-This will depend on the ‘model’ of School Direct agrees between your School Direct school and the university.
+This will depend on the specific details of School Direct agreed between your School Direct school and the University.
 It will also depend on whether you are following the School Direct of School Direct (Salaried) route.
 Whichever phase and School Direct model you are following, however, there will be sessions at the university which involve whole days with a blend of subject workshops, seminars, tutorials or group-working sessions.
 There will also be personal research and learning time and significant school-based elements.
-The school-based aspects of the programme are coordinated by your lead School Direct school and will involve pre-placement learning, substantive placement periods organised by the School Direct school in conjunction with partner schools and focused training and learning activities coordinated carefully between the schools and the university.
-A minimum of 120 days of your programme will be spend training in schools but normally the number of days will be significantly greater than this.
+The school-based aspects of the programme are coordinated by your lead School Direct school and will involve pre-placement learning, substantive placement periods organised by the School Direct school in conjunction with partner schools and focused training and learning activities coordinated carefully between the schools and the University.
+A minimum of 120 days of your programme will be spent training in schools but normally the number of days will be significantly greater than this.

 What support will I get?

-The University of Birmingham prides itself in the high level of support provided to all of its students, whether on School Direct of other programmes.
-Personal and Subject Tutor support is significant and both school and university-based tutors and students have formal meetings and tutorials on a regular basis.
+The University of Birmingham prides itself in the high level of support provided to all of its students, whether on School Direct or other programmes.
+Both school and university-based tutors and students have formal meetings and tutorials on a regular basis.

 University pastoral and academic support systems and structures are highly regarded by our students and mentorship models in our School Direct partner schools are also very effective in providing students with immediate support when required in school.